SallySoul/escape/README.md

 ### [The Buddhabrot](http://www.steckles.com/buddha/) by Alexander Boswell

 Alexander Boswell's work as described here is novel and often referenced in other writing about the buddhabrot set.
-The key takeaway is to make use of the Metropolis-Hastings algorithm to enable expedient rendering of zoomed regions
+The key takeaway is to make use of the Metropolis-Hastings algorithm to enable expedient rendering of zoomed regions.
+In addition, the source Alexander released was critical for the development of this project.
+Notable places I drew from this work include:

+* Port of the metropolis-hastings mutation logic..
+* Port of the algorithm for finding an initial sample for a metropolis hastings run.
+* The suggested views in the source have been included as sample configs, `configs/sample/AB_View_*.json`.

 ### [Rendering a Buddhabrot at 4K and Other Bad Ideas](https://benedikt-bitterli.me/buddhabrot/) by Benedikt Bitterli